Tips & links in our surroundings

 A few words about the Holaved forest (Holaveden)

 Ancient landscape.
-As Sweden historically has been a poor country with few inhabitants, dominated by natural forest, it is important to emphasize that – compared to many other countries that actually don´t have ANY natural forest left, there are still spots with natural forest, but these are now endangered and probably gone within a few decades (and replaced with spruce and pine plantings) besides a few tiny nature reserves – if Swedish forest industries continue to decide about the future of our forests.
+As Sweden historically has been a poor country with few inhabitants, dominated by natural forest, it is important to emphasize that – compared to many other countries that actually don´t have ANY natural forest left, there are still spots with natural forest, but these are now endangered and probably gone within a decade (and replaced with spruce and pine plantings) besides a few tiny nature reserves – if Swedish forest industries continue to decide about the future of our forests.

 Östergtland is also a great place for fishing.
 The big lake Vättern in the west, the Baltic sea in the east and lots of lakes in between with great fishing.
 The foremost fish species are pike and perch, followed by bream, roach,, burbot, trout, pike-perch, …